netbox-community/netbox/docs/customization/custom-scripts.md

 ### `rq_queue_name`

-This will override the standard `QUEUE_MAPPINGS` setting for the be process by the worker.
+This will override the standard `QUEUE_MAPPINGS` setting for the script be process by the worker.
 If the queue is not found then the default logic found in the settings file will be used.

 ### `job_timeout`